barryosull/valueobjects/README.md

         $this->longitude = $longitude;
     }
 }
 ```

+Each composite offers a `is_null()` method, so you can easily check if the VO is actually null.

 **NB:**
 When you serialize an instance of the above, and all the values are null, you will get a null response, not an array with keys and values, just null.